Skip to main content

 Would you hand someone a camera and expect an award winning film with no direction?
 Obviously not, that would be absurd.
 It’s no different for your new hire as they find their footing in your organization.

 How to execute: This week is about structured training.
-Whether it's using software, understanding company processes or mastering the art of the coffee machine, ensure there’s a plan.
-Designate a go-to person for any queries and sprinkle in real tasks to make the training hands-on and provide a new hire checklist for them to track how they’re progressing.
+Whether it's using onboarding software, understanding company processes, or mastering the art of the coffee machine, ensure there’s a plan.
+Designate a go-to person for any queries and sprinkle in real tasks to make the training hands-on.
+You should also provide a new hire checklist for them to track how they’re progressing.

 You’ll also want an onboarding checklist for yourself that includes: